AMC Custom Audience For Sponsored Ads: The Ultimate Guide

 Step 1: Access AMC via Amazon Ads Console

-To begin, log into your Amazon Advertising Console and navigate to your AMC instance.
-If you do not have an AMC instance, you can simply write to us at ask@atom11.com and we will set you up in 24 hours.
+As the first step, log into your Amazon Advertising Console and navigate to your AMC instance.
+If you do not have an AMC instance, you can simply write to us at ask@atom11.com and we will set you up within 24 hours.

 Step 2: Navigate to the Audiences Panel